Down in the Delta

-Down in the Delta is a 1998 American-Canadian drama film, directed by Maya Angelou (in her only film directing effort) and starring Alfre Woodard, Al Freeman, Jr., Esther Rolle (in her final film released during her lifetime), Loretta Devine, and Wesley Snipes.
+Down in the Delta is a 1998 American drama film, directed by Maya Angelou (in her only film directing effort) and starring Alfre Woodard, Al Freeman Jr., Esther Rolle (in her final film released during her lifetime), Loretta Devine, and Wesley Snipes.

 Plot

-Rosa Lynn Sinclair, an elderly woman, lives in a Chicago housing project with her daughter Loretta and her two grandchildren, four-year-old Tracy (who is autistic) and thirteen year-old Thomas.
+Rosa Lynn Sinclair, an elderly woman, lives in a Chicago housing project with her daughter Loretta and her two grandchildren, four-year-old Tracy (who is autistic) and thirteen-year-old Thomas.
 Disappointed in Loretta's life choices and afraid of the troubled circumstances surrounding her grandson Thomas, Rosa Lynn decides to send her daughter and grandchildren to visit with her brother-in-law in Mississippi for the summer.

 Loretta, a drug addict, declines to go, especially since her uncle Earl lives in the dry and rural part of the Mississippi Delta, and already juggles his business and a wife, Annie, who has Alzheimer's disease and is cared for by a housekeeper.

 Before they depart, Rosa Lynn pawns a silver candelabrum, a family heirloom they refer to as "Nathan," the name of their slave ancestor.
-Exiting the pawn shop, Rosa Lynn throws the pawn ticket into a streetside trashcan, hoping that her daughter will value the family relic enough to pick it up and redeem it before the candelabrum becomes the property of the pawn shop.
+Exiting the pawn shop, Rosa Lynn throws the pawn ticket into a street side trashcan, hoping that her daughter will value the family relic enough to pick it up and redeem it before the candelabrum becomes the property of the pawn shop.
 Loretta picks the ticket up out of the trashcan, hoping to redeem Nathan later.

 Earl, a wise man of few words, welcomes the trio to his home in rural Mississippi.
 Earl gives Loretta a job in his restaurant, called Just Chicken, where she initially has trouble handling the work and the demands of a daily schedule.
 Eventually, the visiting family begin to find strength in their rural roots, and start to rebuild their lives.

 Thomas teaches Loretta enough basic arithmetic for her to be able to waitress, and thus make extra money in tips.
 Loretta becomes friendly with a nice local customer named Carl (Nigel Shawn Williams).
 Eventually, her daughter Tracy says her first words.

 A few troubles ensue, one involving Earl teaching Thomas about guns, and the other when Annie falls and breaks her hip.
 By the end of the summer, the initially sullen Loretta decides to stay on and make her life in the Delta.
 In the final scene, Earl reveals that Loretta's great-great-grandfather, a slave named Nathan, was sold away from his wife and children for the sterling silver candelabrum.
 During the Civil War, Nathan's son Jesse stole the candelabrum, which has since been passed down through generations of their family, along with Nathan's story.